storm-enroute/storm-enroute.github.io/coroutines/docs/0.3/datatypes.md

     val c: Nothing <~> Int = call(twice(7))

-Here, the left arrow symbolizes the fact that values of the yield type are sent back to the caller (who originally passed some arguments), while the ordinary return type is written on the right hand side.
+Here, the `<` character in `<~>` symbolizes the fact that values of the yield type are sent back to the caller
+(who originally passed some arguments that were on the left of the arrow), while the ordinary return type is written on the right hand side.